Historical Organisation Assistance Grant Program Guidelines

 Applications will be assessed as follows.

-- Council officers from relevant program areas assess eligibility against the program guidelines.
+- Council officers will assess eligibility against the grant guidelines..

 - Council will not redress errors in applications.
 If an application is deemed ineligible, it will not be assessed.

-- Council officers will appraise the eligible applications against the assessment criteria to provide a list of recommended applications to Council’s Establishment and Coordination Committee for consideration.
+- An Assessment Committee appraises the eligible applications against the assessment criteria to provide a shortlist of meritorious applications to the Comparative Assessment Committee for review before presentation to Council’s delegate.

-- Council’s Establishment and Coordination Committee makes the final decision regarding funding allocation.
+- Council’s delegate makes the final decision regarding grant allocation.

 The Historical Organisation Assistance Grant Program is a competitive program.
 Not every application that meets the assessment criteria will receive funding.
 In some instances, successful applicants may not receive the full amount of the funding requested.
 If your proposal cannot proceed without the funding requested, this should be indicated in your application.